penyo-atanasov/weather/README.md

 ## Howto
  * Enter the directory before executing the following scripts.
  * Use install-spark.sh to setup the env
  * Use build.sh to build the modules.
+Requirements:
-Python 2.7 requred.
+    * Python 2.7
+	* Maven
+	* Java 1.8
  * Use start.sh to start the data feed and the spark streaming application
     * logs/ dir contains streaming.log and datafeed.log
 	* use stop.sh to stop the streaming and feeding.